Clan Line: Shipping

 The ships of the Clan Line were usually distinguishable by their names, the vast majority of which had the prefix 'Clan'.
 Their funnel markings were black with two red bands divided by narrow black band, and they flew the house flag, which was a rectangular red flag bearing a white diamond with a red rampant lion in the centre.

 Ships of the Clan Line

 Legacy

 It was one of the shipping companies commemorated by the Merchant Navy class of Southern Railway locomotives.
 Locomotive number 35028 built in 1948 carries the name "Clan Line" and is currently maintained in fully operational condition for hauling excursion trains on the UK's national railway system.

+House flags

+Clan Line company used on its ships a general flag with a red lion on a white rhombus on a red background and second flag with a rhombus and lion on tartan belonging to the clan after which the ship was named.
+Tartan flags were used until the mid-1960s and were flown at the bow.